BlueSpire/Durandal/skeletons/vstemplate/DurandalTemplate/DurandalTemplate/readme.md

 ## Going Further

 Durandal is built on jQuery, Knockout and RequireJS.
 So, you have all the power of those tools available to you to build your application.
-Additionally, this sample uses SammyJS for navigation.
+Additionally, this template uses SammyJS for navigation.
 It also provides you with a powerful CSS framework to get started with: Bootstrap, which has been augmented with Font-Awesome to supply you with hundreds of font-based (vector) icons applicable with a simple CSS class.
 Durandal builds on top of this by providng you with a consistent API specifically designed for